neurodivergence/neurodivergence/README.md

 ![alt text](https://files.catbox.moe/h9epxr.png)

 dni:
-spiritualwhiteout or his friends, its pretty personal but youre free to ask the reason. i have a private document if youre closed as a person who was underage and you surrounded me with irresponsible adults, i do not like you
+spiritualwhiteout or his friends, its pretty personal but youre free to ask the reason. bringing it up again because i keep getting recurrent nightmares of this person i have a private document if youre closed

+as a person who was underage and you surrounded me with irresponsible adults, i do not like you

 > anyways check out my art